Don Richmond’s home, home on the web

 Hello, my dear friends out in the wide world!
-Thanks for stopping by my oft-neglected website.
-There's just too much going on in so-called real life to get to the cyber-reflection of it sometimes, you know?
-But anyway, hopefully there’ll be occasionally updated info on the activities of Don Richmond (that's me), The Rifters (the band I currently play with), Hired Hands, Howlin’ Dog Records and Recording, and music in general in Southern Colorado and Northern New Mexico.
-You can order recordings from Don, Hired Hands, my old group Tumbleweed, or lots of other people through the Howlin’ Dog Records link.
-You can also order a copy of my book Getting Your Music Past the Fear (to order, clickthis link) or look at some excerpts.
+Thanks for stopping by my website.
+If I’ve been doing my job keeping up with things, there’ll be occasionally updated info on the activities of Don Richmond (go to the blog page), The Rifters (the band I currently play with), Hired Hands, Howlin’ Dog Records and Recording, and music in general in southern Colorado and northern New Mexico.
+You can order recordings from Don, The Rifters, Hired Hands, my old group Tumbleweed, or lots of other people through the Howlin’ Dog Records link.
+You can also order a copy of my book Getting Your Music Past the Fear (to order, click this link) or look at some excerpts.
 Check it out, and let us know what you think!

 About Don Richmond –